 A refinance can allow you to add or remove a co-borrower from the mortgage.
 You’ll have to submit a new loan application for a refinance.
 Besides, you can even choose a new lender or go with your previous one.
-As a rule of thumb, it’s important to have at least 80% Loan-to-value (LTV) for conventional loans and 5% LTV for FHA loans.
+As a rule of thumb, it’s important to have at least 80% Loan-to-value ratio (LTV) for conventional loans and 5% LTV for FHA loans.

 Remortgaging to a Joint Mortgage